ngxp/testing/README.md

 > Test

-Declare a directive inside the test that has the same `selector` and `exportAs` as the directive used in the temaplte and and add it to the `declarations` in the testing module.
+Declare a directive inside the test that has the same `selector` and `exportAs` as the directive used in the template and add it to the `declarations` in the testing module.

 Replace all functions from the directive that are called inside your component with empty functions.